erdogant/bnlearn/docs/source/Structure learning.rst

       b. hillclimbsearch
   2. Constraint-based structure learning (PC)
       a. chi-square test
-  3. Hybrid structure learning (The combination of both techniques) (MMHC)
+  3. Hybrid structure learning
+      a.
+The combination of both techniques (MMHC)

 Learning the graph of the data using structure learning and a score-based approach.